SURGroup/UQpy/docs/source/dimension_reduction/distances/grassmann_distances.rst

 The :class:`.ProjectionDistance` class is imported using the following command:

->>> from UQpy.dimension_reduction.distances.grassmann.GrassmannDistance import ProjectionDistance
+>>> from UQpy.dimension_reduction.distances.grassmann.ProjectionDistance import ProjectionDistance

 One can use the following command to instantiate the class :class:`.ProjectionDistance`